Henry Valensi: As a theoretician

 Valensi saw the musicalist movement as tending fully to embody this new era as it moved towards lightness and fluidity by the musicalistion-abstraction of all the arts and of all thought.
 The "Artistes musicalistes" was published on 17 April 1932, for the first time in the journal Comœdia.
 Musicalist painting and its aesthetic principles were representative of the arts' musicalisation.
-They defined themselves by introducing musical properties in pictorial plasticity, by knowing movement, rhythm and space-time - colour was a vibration only distinguishable from sound by its different wavelength.
+They defined themselves by introducing musical properties in pictorial plasticity, by knowing movement, rhythm and space-time - color was a vibration only distinguishable from sound by its different wavelength.
 Valensi considered that he painted in a spiritual state similar to that of a composer, orchestrating colours on a canvas and naming what he considered to be successful works as "preludes", "fugues" or "symphonies".

 In the 1910s artistic thought was considerably affected by technical progress, discovering new plastic and spatial forms.
-Several paintings of the time benefitted from academic training, but sought to represent these new forms of reality through Cubism, Futurism and Musicalism.
+Several paintings of the time benefited from academic training, but sought to represent these new forms of reality through Cubism, Futurism and Musicalism.
 Valensi's musicalism was born into a world where reference to the image was completely changing, in which art impregnated these new forms of reality which were the machine, movement or reality of matter (support, colours).
 The most successful musicalist work was thought not to suggest rhythm or movement but to give them a real plasticity.
 Cinema (forty years old when Valensi created his moving painting or "cinépeinture") represented the ideal of inserting movement and giving a plastic form to time, the fourth dimension.
 Valensi refused to feed the debate then raging around him between art and industry and considered that his "cinépeinture" represented the perfect marriage between art, industry and science and a successful version of the "Art-Un" welcomed by all.
 For him, the "Art-Un" was the name for the collective of arts across the world, ruled alternately by each of its members, and in the 20th century it was ruled and guided (rather than dominated) by the principles of music.